somatic-labs/hardhat/README.md

 initally, i felt that it was a bug that transactions could be so large but eventually i realized that it was a very powerful feature!

+## Results

+Releasing hardhat to the public and demonstrating its capablities resulted in getting p2p storms fixed after 3 years of reporting it.

+Additional information available at https://github.com/faddat/fasf-report

 ## Bonus content